 Legal malpractice in business transactions or in civil litigation cases can cause substantial damages that can carry tremendous repercussions.
 An attorney is required to have a thorough knowledge of the law and provide their clients with assertive representation to the best of their ability.
 Attorneys must provide ethical and competent representation for every client, not just those with the deepest pockets.

 If your defense attorney has cost you the opportunity for justice and/or compensation or has failed to meet other ethical standards, they may be guilty of legal malpractice.
 If you feel that you may have been the victim of legal malpractice, you need an aggressive attorney with a law firm that has experience holding legal professionals accountable for their actions.
-The Law Office of Joseph Onwuteaka, P.C., has a thorough understanding of the unique laws that govern legal malpractice cases and they can make that law work for you.
+I have a thorough understanding of the unique laws that govern legal malpractice cases, and I can make that law work for you.

 Other examples may include a failure to know or apply the law appropriately, failure to file documents in a timely fashion, and inadequate discovery or investigation.